 Boasting expertise across a range of sectors, QEB Hollis Whiteman is the full package when it comes to representing the regulator and the professional as a case progresses through the legal system.

 QEB Hollis Whiteman has been at the forefront of healthcare regulation for decades.
 We continue to appear regularly before all healthcare tribunals and we specialise in providing advice and representation at every stage of regulatory proceedings, from the initial investigation stage to appeals before the High Court.
-We have considerable experience in acting both for the regulatory bodies and for individual medical professionals and have undertaken some of the most high profile cases in recent times.
+We have considerable experience in acting both for the regulatory bodies and for individual medical professionals and have undertaken some of the most high-profile cases in recent times.

-Our work has included: advising and appearing for doctors, dentists, nurses, chiropractors, osteopaths, pharmacists and other healthcare professionals facing disciplinary proceedings of any type and on appeal; advising and acting for regulators in fitness to practise hearings (or their equivalent) interim orders hearings, review hearings, restoration hearings, and registration appeals; appearing in the High Court in appeals pursuant to section 40 of the Medical Act, or the equivalent provision relating to other healthcare professions; appearing in Judicial Review proceedings or in the Supreme Court on behalf of healthcare regulators or individuals; advising regulators on the statutory interpretation of their rules; providing assistance to regulators drafting internal policies and professional guidance; and acting as Counsel to the Inquiry in the Mid Staffs public inquiry, the largest ever examination of the NHS healthcare system in the UK.
+Our work has included: advising and appearing for doctors, dentists, nurses, chiropractors, osteopaths, pharmacists and other healthcare professionals facing disciplinary proceedings of any type and on appeal; advising and acting for regulators in Fitness to Practise Hearings (or their equivalent), Interim Orders Hearings, Review Hearings, Restoration Hearings, and Registration Appeals; appearing in the High Court in appeals pursuant to section 40 of the Medical Act, or the equivalent provision relating to other healthcare professions; appearing in Judicial Review proceedings or in the Supreme Court on behalf of healthcare regulators or individuals; advising regulators on the statutory interpretation of their rules; providing assistance to regulators drafting internal policies and professional guidance; and acting as counsel to the inquiry in the Mid Staffs Public Inquiry, the largest-ever examination of the NHS Healthcare system in the UK.

-We continue to undertake regular criminal work and are extremely well placed to advise and provide representation where there is regulatory and criminal interface.
+We continue to undertake regular criminal work and are extremely well placed to advise and provide representation where there is a regulatory and criminal interface.
 In an area of law where there appears to be an increasing appetite to attempt to apply criminal charges to what in the past would have been purely professional failures, the understanding of potential criminal liability is critical when advising in a regulatory context.
-We are similarly well placed when our regulatory work crosses into the Public Law domain; our experience of Judicial Review and Inquiries and Inquests make us a popular choice to deal with regulatory proceedings that are likely to progress into other forums.
+We are similarly well placed when our regulatory work crosses into the Public Law domain; our experience of Judicial Review and inquiries and inquests make us a popular choice to deal with regulatory proceedings that are likely to progress into other forums.

 A number of senior members of Chambers act as legal assessors for a variety of healthcare regulators.
-Several of our junior members have undertaken secondments with regulators and the firms who represent them, which provides those junior members with the experience and foundation to undertake representative work.
+Several of our Junior Members have undertaken secondments with regulators and the firms who represent them, which provides those Junior Members with the experience and foundation to undertake representative work.

-We are often invited to speak on key issues in healthcare regulation.
+We are often invited to speak on key issues in Healthcare Regulation.
 We organise regular seminars in Chambers, and provide specialist training to regulators and legal firms when requested.